Why Personal Trainer Trevor Anderson Strives to Get Better Every Day

 Anderson explains that TRX tools make exercises more accessible for his clients, giving them confidence as they tackle challenges.
 “I remember being in the weight room when I was like 13; I didn't want to bench press because I wasn't strong enough to put the big weights on the outside, and I didn't want them to think I was so weak,” he recalls. ”The reality of TRX is that everybody has the same implement, so you don't have to worry about the intimidation factor.”

-Now in his 40s, Anderson finds that dynamic movement is more important than ever in his job as a personal trainer.
+Now in his 40s, Anderson finds that dynamic movement is more important than ever.
 “We have to continue to introduce ourselves to newer and better movement patterns if we want to be able to have a high quality of life.
 People that train on a regular basis are happier, they're more joyful, they're more productive, and they get more things done,” he says.

 And, as Anderson pushes himself and his clients to continually exceed expectations, he can credit his father with igniting his drive for constant improvement.
 “If you get satisfied with today, what's your motivation to get better tomorrow?
 Two home runs and a double is great, but if you have an aspiration to hit three home runs next time, then you're going to do something to get better.”